Components

 </script>

-Component names are case-insensitive just like regular html tags.
-You can name your component anything.
+Component names are case-insensitive, just like standard HTML tags.
+You can name your component anything, but you must avoid using reserved native names: body, head, import, style, and script.

 <body props="{ title , html }">